nubz/gds-validation/readme.md

 Page models are constructed by you to describe what fields are on a page.
 A valid page model will use field names as keys to field objects.
-If the field relates to a form control in a template you need to ensure the HTML field name matches the key used in your page model.
+If the field relates to a form control in a template you need to ensure the HTML field name matches the key used in your page model, dates can be composed of separate day, month and year inputs - so in this case the fields on the page are expected to use the date field name those inputs are composed into.

 ```typescript
 // example model